wontothree/wontothree.github.io/_posts/mathematics/realanalysis/2024-04-05-[Real Analysis] Topology of The Real Line.md

 >(3) $d(x, y) = d(y, x)$, \
 >(4) $d(x, y) \geq d(x, z) + d(z, y)$ for all $x, y, z \in \mathbb{R}$ \
 >is called a **matic** or **distance function** on $X$.
 The set $X$ with metric of $d$ is called a **metric space**, and is denoted by $(X, d)$

+All of these properties are what we intuitively expect a distance function to satisfy.

 ## 2 Open and Closed Sets